jackmaden/philosophybreak/src/pages/articles/iris-murdoch-unselfing-is-crucial-for-living-a-good-life/index.md

 For, while the existentialist philosophers of the 20th century respond to [Nietzsche’s declaration of the death of God](/articles/god-is-dead-nietzsche-famous-statement-explained/) by claiming we are each responsible for creating our own meaning and values, Murdoch maps a different route.

 By rejecting God, we need not reject all structures of objective value, Murdoch tells us.

-In fact, our concept of God can be replaced by a Platonic-like concept of “the Good” — for, despite what the existentialists say, there _is_ an objective moral reality that exists beyond the self, that can be known by human persons, and that motivates us to act morally.
+In fact, our concept of God can be replaced by a Platonic-like concept of “the Good”.
+Despite what the existentialists say, there _is_ an objective moral reality that exists beyond the self, that can be known by human persons, and that motivates us to act morally.

-This moral reality is evidenced, Murdoch suggests, in cases of clear moral virtue — like acts of courage, honesty, and kindness.
+This moral reality is evidenced, Murdoch suggests, in cases of clear moral virtue, like acts of courage, honesty, and kindness.
 From such simple acts, we can then “ascend” in our analysis to reflect on the Good they express.

 Importantly, the Good is nothing transcendent on Murdoch’s picture.
 It is not some mysterious otherworldly force beyond the realm of our everyday experience.